bigFin/smallSolutions/pages/smallSolutions.md

 id:: 64a36b59-305f-45fa-b8cb-7984b551432c
 	- Running #[[Avenue Intelligence]] on-line analytics and ML tools for business and cities to leverage our fleet of custom pedestrian traffic sensors.
 	- Ran the [[Entourage Health Corp]] R&D program including the tissue culture and chemistry laboratories.
 Unlocked high value production through insight from photobiology, irrigation, and hvac experiments where we used sensor arrays, thermal and viz imaging and cv, to rapidly experiment, investigate, and validate .
-	- Developed a multi-channel LED array with some smart scheduling features enabling complex experiments and fault tolerant [[Prismatic - Tissue Culture Photobiology 🌈 2017]]
+	- Developed a multi-channel LED array with some smart scheduling features enabling complex experiments and fault tolerant autonomous operation [[Prismatic - Tissue Culture Photobiology 🌈 2017]].
+Co-authored research using ML to experimentally determine optimal light spectra for plat tissue culture
 - ## Tech tree
 	- ### Industrial ⚙️
 	- Building tech solutions using tech from the edge, on prem, to the cloud